-1.6 Non-profit-making organization
+1.6 Non-Profit Organization

-The IBU does not aim at making any profit.
-The IBU will act as a non-profit-making organization and will be managed on an honorary basis.
+The IBU does not aim to make any profit.
+The IBU will act as a non-profit organization and will be managed on an honorary basis.
 No person may benefit from expenditures that are foreign to the Union's purpose or from disproportionately high remuneration.